-Popular photography and clothing brands like Canon, GoPro, Converse, Nike, Red Bull abused the viral trend in 2015 to market their products.
-The advertisement clips – which were only shown in the Internet - featured well-known roofing-athletes (e.g. On the Roofs, Daniel Lau, Oleg Cricket, James Kingston).
+Popular photography and clothing brands like Canon, GoPro, Converse, Nike, Red Bull have begun 2015 to use the viral trend for marketing their products.
+The advertisement clips – which were only shown on the Internet - featured well-known roofing-athletes (e.g. On the Roofs, Daniel Lau, Oleg Cricket, James Kingston).
 It was in 2016, I can very much remember, when a billboard advertisement at a train station in Frankfurt caught my attention.
 The billboard depicted female legs dangling high above the street.
 It was an advertisement for GoPro.

 A general observation: In 2016 the number of TV advertisements showing young people enjoying life on rooftops, multiplied.

-With YouTuberooftopper are able to earn money by displaying ads in their videos: around 1.000 US $ are paid per 1 million clicks.
-In the West the first successful "professional" rooftopping-vloggers (with >1 million subscribers) were made in London.
+With YouTuberooftopper are able to earn money by displaying ads in their videos: around 1,000 US $ are paid per 1 million clicks.
+In western countries the first successful "professional" rooftopping-vloggers (with >1 million subscribers) were made in London.
 Their names were Nightscape and Ally Law.

 At this point, the dimension of "rooftopping victims" has to be considered: Imitators and performance pressure are inherent parts of extreme sports themselves.
 Access to the top of an average house can be physically really easy.
 What if an inexperienced person emulates walking around on a roof?

-Recently, in 2018 two 16-years-old girls thought it would be safe to step on the glass roof of the University of Applied Science in Frankfurt.
+In 2018 two 16 years old girls thought it would be safe to step on the glass roof of the University of Applied Science in Frankfurt.
 Both broke through it.
 One of them broke her spine.
-In 2012 I knew of another girl who broke through a plastic hatch and landed in the floor below.
+In 2012, I knew of another girl who broke through a plastic hatch and landed in the floor below.

 rooftopping is not only a phenomenon of the vertical city; it is a phenomenon originating in the very heart of today’s economic system of perpetual consumption

 Cities want to offer a good quality of life for their citizen: dwell along the river bank, green areas, fresh air and recreation areas.
-But actually the latitude for it’s citizens decreases.
+But actually in many modern cities the latitude for their citizens decreases.
 Deft marketing strategies were able to make even this attractive: Since 2016 the very successful gym chains – at least in Europe - sell the most popular and most monotonous new urban leisure activity to young people.
 This stays in contrast with a rich-of-hormone-distribution activity like rooftopping.

-Media and society regularly blame the rooftoppers for behaving "attention seeking".
+Media and society are regularly blaming the rooftoppers for behaving "attention seeking".

-But on the other hand, recently many rooftoppers tend to focus more on their "real-life-experience" and sometimes they also leave their camera at home.
+But on the other hand, recently many rooftoppers tend to focus more on their "real-life-experience" and sometimes they also leave their cameras at home.
 This change in the rooftopper's perspective is tightly intertwined with a second trend wave reaching young sensation seekers (also without a camera).
-In Europe I observed this happening in 2018/2019.
+In Europe, I observed this happening in 2018/2019.

-While authorities see the fans of roof-vloggers in danger to become addicts of rooftopping themselves I can calm them down.
-TheNetflix-and-chill-mentality already has blazed it's trails: "Everytime I watch this guy's videos my hands sweat".
-Rooftopper don’t watch v-logs, they rooftop, ‘til they get bored.
+While authorities see the fans of roof-vloggers in danger of becoming addicts to rooftopping themselves, I can calm them down.
+TheNetflix-and-chill-mentality already has blazed its trails: "Everytime I watch this guy's videos my hands sweat".
+Rooftoppers don’t watch v-logs, they rooftop, ‘til they get bored.